 The MLC’s data programs support the efforts of dozens of digital media and technology companies around the world to gain insight into the ownership of musical works and to develop and offer a variety of solutions to businesses, rightsholders, and consumers where musical works and related sound recording data is paramount.
 To discuss how your company can leverage The MLC’s data programs to improve your dealings with The MLC or to power your music industry services, feel free to contact firstname.lastname@example.org.

 Bulk Data Access Subscription

 The Music Modernization Act of 2018 requires The MLC to make its database of musical works available in a bulk, machine/computer-readable format and through a widely available software application.

-Sign up here to register for access to The MLC's Bulk Database Feed.
+Sign up here to register for access to The MLC's Bulk Data Access Subscription.

-In this December 2020 webinar, The MLC’s Richard Thompson (CIO) and Raphael Amselli (Technical Consultant) provide an overview of the format, features, timing and pricing of The MLC’s Bulk Database Feed and answer questions from participants.
+In this December 2020 webinar, The MLC’s Richard Thompson (CIO) and Raphael Amselli (Technical Consultant) provide an overview of the format, features, timing and pricing of The MLC’s Bulk Data Access Subscription (formerly known as Bulk Database Feed) and answer questions from participants.
 Watch webinar here.